Your application must include:

 Applying for entry clearance and Coronavirus (Covid-19)

 If you need to travel to the UK urgently for compassionate reasons, you will need to apply for entry clearance in the normal way which will include submitting your biometrics at your chosen visa application centre.
 You will need to explain what the compelling or compassionate reasons for your visit are in your application and alert the visa application centre staff during your biometric submission.
+You will be contacted by UKVI once your application has been received.

 For further details, please see the Coronavirus (Covid-19): advice for UK visa applicants and temporary UK residents webpage.